 - Peal peaches, dice and discard the stone.

-- In a frying pan, dry fry the cumin and fennel seeds for 1-2 minutes on medium heat.
+- In a small fry pan, dry fry the cumin and fennel seeds for 1-2 minutes on medium heat.
 Set aside.

-- Add 2 tbsp olive oil into the fry pan.
+- Add 2 tbsp olive oil into a large fry pan.
 Add garlic, ginger, and onion.
 Fry until softened.

 - Add diced peaches, apple cider vinegar, sugar, star anise, nutmeg, cinnamon and toasted cumin and fennel seeds.
 Stir continuously until all liquid has been absorbed and peaches have softened.